MISP/misp-galaxy/README.md

 - [clusters/microsoft-activity-group.json](clusters/microsoft-activity-group.json) - Activity groups as described by Microsoft.
 - [clusters/preventive-measure.json](clusters/preventive-measure.json) - Preventive measures.
 - [clusters/ransomware.json](clusters/ransomware.json) - Ransomware galaxy based on https://docs.google.com/spreadsheets/d/1TWS238xacAto-fLKh1n5uTsdijWdCEsGIM0Y0Hvmc5g/pubhtml
+- [clusters/rat.json](clusters/rat.json) - remote administration tool or remote access tool (RAT), also called sometimes remote access trojan, is a piece of software or programming that allows a remote "operator" to control a system as if they have physical access to that system.
 - [clusters/tds.json](clusters/tds.json) - TDS is a list of Traffic Direction System used by adversaries.
 - [clusters/threat-actor.json](clusters/threat-actor.json) - Adversary groups - Known or estimated adversary groups targeting organizations and employees.
 Adversary groups are regularly confused with their initial operation or campaign.
 MISP
 - [clusters/tool.json](clusters/tool.json) - tool is an enumeration of tools used by adversaries.
 The list includes malware but also common software regularly used by the adversaries.